History of Hinduism: Origins

 According to the Indo-European migration theory, the Indo-Iranians were the common ancestor of the Indo-Aryans and the Proto-Iranians.
-The Indo-Iranians split into the Indo-Aryans and Iranians around 1800-1600 BC.
+The Indo-Iranians split into the Indo-Aryans and Iranians around 1800–1600 BCE.

-The Indo-Aryans were pastoralists who migrated into north-western India after the collapse of the Indus Valley Civilization, The Indo-Aryans were a branch of the Indo-Iranians, which originated in the Andronovo culture in the Bactria-Margiana era, in present northern Afghanistan.
+The Indo-Aryans were pastoralists who migrated into north-western India after the collapse of the Indus Valley Civilization.
+The Indo-Aryans were a branch of the Indo-Iranians, which originated in the Andronovo culture in the Bactria-Margiana era, in present northern Afghanistan.
 The roots of this culture go back further to the Sintashta culture, with funeral sacrifices which show close parallels to the sacrificial funeral rites of the Rigveda.

-Although some early depictions of deities seem to appear in the art of the Indus Valley Civilisation, very few religious artifacts from the period corresponding to the Indo-Aryan migration during the Vedic period remains.
+Although some early depictions of deities seem to appear in the art of the Indus Valley Civilisation, very few religious artefacts remain from the period corresponding to the Indo-Aryan migration during the Vedic period.
 It has been suggested that the early Vedic religion focused exclusively on the worship of purely "elementary forces of nature by means of elaborate sacrifices", which did not lend themselves easily to anthropomorphological representations.
 Various artefacts may belong to the Copper Hoard culture (2nd millennium CE), some of them suggesting anthropomorphological characteristics.
-Interpretations vary as to the exact signification of these artifacts, or even the culture and the periodization to which they belonged.
+Interpretations vary as to the exact signification of these artefacts, or even the culture and the periodisation to which they belonged.